NCEAS/eml/docs/eml-semantic-annotations-primer.md

 # Semantic Annotation Primer

 <a name="introduction"></a>
-## Introduction
+## A. Introduction
 A semantic annotation is the attachment of semantic metadata to a resource - in this case, a dataset.
 It provides precise definitions of concepts and clarifies the relationships between concepts in a machine-readable way.
 The process of creating semantic annotations may seem tedious, but the payoff is enhanced discovery and reuse of your data.

-EML 2.2.0 now provides ways to embed semantic annotations in several elements, as HTTP URI's.
-[SC: The acronym 'URI' should be expanded here rather than later on in the paragraph]
-By referencing external *[knowledge graphs](#glossary-knowledge-graph)* (sometimes called *controlled vocabularies* or *[ontologies](#glossary-ontology)*), annotations provide rigorous, expressive and consistent interpretation of the metadata contents.
+EML 2.2.0 now provides ways to embed semantic annotations in several elements, as [HTTP URI's](#glossary-uri) By referencing external *[knowledge graphs](#glossary-knowledge-graph)* (sometimes called *controlled vocabularies* or *[ontologies](#glossary-ontology)*), annotations provide rigorous, expressive and consistent interpretation of the metadata contents.
 The annotation provides a computer-usable [ pointer](#glossary-pointer) (or [HTTP uniform resource identifier; URI](#glossary-uri)) that [resolves](#glossary-reslove) (and [dereferences](#glossary-dereference))